ThePixelSandbox/CSSandbox/readme.md

 ## Install
-Fell free to download if from here.
+Fell free to download it from here.

 ## How to use it
-Please note that there is no documentation at the time writing.<br>
+Please note that there is no documentation at the time writing this.<br>
 You can always read the code to get started.